Why Guns N’ Roses’ ‘Live ?!*@ Like a Suicide’ Wasn’t Really Live

 Legend tells us that Guns N' Roses began their march toward global domination with 1987's era-defining Appetite for Destruction, home to "Welcome to the Jungle," "Sweet Child O' Mine," "Paradise City," and other now-classic songs.

 Just a few months earlier, however, the L.A. quintet actually released a bite-sized taster of things to come called Live ?!*@ Like a Suicide.
-The four-track EP, which arrived in the waning days of 1986, was said to have captured Guns N' Roses in concert.
+The four-track EP, which arrived on Dec.
+16, 1986, was said to have captured Guns N' Roses in concert.
 But did it?

 Since signing their deal with Geffen Records, Axl Rose (vocals), Slash (lead guitar), Izzy Stradlin (rhythm guitar), Duff McKagan (bass) and Steven Adler (drums) had been searching for a manager (eventually settling on Alan Niven) as well as producers to helm recordings for their still-germinating debut album.